awsdevprav/linuxGuide/README.md

-# Linux Guide Step By Step
+# Linux Guide Step By Step:

 This repository is created to serve as a revision notes.